Pyomo/mpi-sppy/README.rst

 A recent version of MPI and a compatible version of mpi4py are needed.

-Here are two methods that seem to work well for installation.
+Here are two methods that seem to work well for installation, at least when considering non-HPC platforms.

 #.
 Install OpenMPI and mpi4py using conda.